openproblems-bio/task_workshop_example/INSTRUCTIONS.md

   - Add `scikit-learn` as dependency to add to Docker
 - Fill in the script file
   - Copy in the code from the proof of concept and show how it can be adapted to a component
+- This example can be made more complex by adding an argument to set the kernel to use

 ## 6. Add a metric